CS-433/ml-project-2-ale/README.md

 filename                        | description
 --------------------------------|------------------------------------------
 create_datasets.py              |
-helpers.py                      |Set of useful functions used throughout the project plots.py                        |
+create_accuracy_plots.py	    | This file creates different plots of the best accuracy of our models with regards to each of the learned graph sparsity                                             parameters.
+To run it without modifying the paths the .csv results files need to be stored in the folders at the following path                                     starting from this repository: SVM results: ../SVM, RandomForest results: ../results/RandomForest, correlation results:                                             ../results/correlations. helpers.py                      | Set of useful functions used throughout the project plots.py                        |
 models.py                       |
 run_Random_Forest.py            |